• Skip to main content

 Do I have to work with a FORTIFIED roofer, builder or contractor?

 No. You can choose any roofer, builder or contractor to complete your building project.
-But for a complete list of those roofers/contractors who have completed FORTIFIED Wise™–Roofer training, please visit our directory and select Roofers and your state to see a listing of qualified roofing contractors near you.
+But for a complete list of those contractors who have completed FORTIFIED Wise™ training, please visit our directory and select the type of service you needs along with your state to see a listing of qualified roofing contractors near you.

-Note: FORTIFIED-trained contractors will be more adept at building a FORTIFIED home or installing a FORTIFIED roof.
+FORTIFIED-trained contractors will be more proficient at building a FORTIFIED home or installing a FORTIFIED roof.
 They also understand how to work with a FORTIFIED Evaluator, which can make the verification and designation process easier and more efficient.

 What is a FORTIFIED Evaluator?